-One of the joint projects between the City of Yakima and the Housing Authority will be to collaborate on developing a shared policy and cooperation on the goals of "Affirmative Furthering Fair Housing".
+One of the joint projects between the City of Yakima and the Housing Authority will be to collaborate on developing a shared policy and cooperation on the goals of "Affirmative Furthering Fair Housing."

 The City of Yakima continues to partner with and support the YHA.
-Specific projects and funding requests will be analyzed and given consideration by due process regarding the most beneficial use of entitlement funds.
-ONDS expects to continue to support the YHA with environmental review and documentation as requested by the YHA.
+Specific projects and funding requests will be analyzed and considered in due process regarding the most beneficial use of entitlement funds.
+ONDS expects to continue supporting the YHA with environmental review and documentation as requested by the YHA.